kpopov94/morpheme_seq2seq/README.md

 ```bash
 python3 segment.py -s slang.in -o slang.out
 ```
+This will take a few seconds.

 To segment 25K test words from test.source using default model run:
 ```bash
 python3 segment.py
 ```
+This will take 5-10 minutes.

 To specify your own data and/or model run:
 ```bash